svmiller/svmiller.github.io/graphs.md

 And yes, as soon as I can figure out more of [Jekyll](https://jekyllrb.com/) to make this page useful, I'll do it.

-*Update*: I can tediously YAML a solution for making this useful, but I'll probably do this in batches because I'm lazy.
-Please don't mind the construction.

 <ul id="archive">